AtnNn/Theremin/README.md

 the knowledge base spanned multiple code bases there would be issues with trust and transitive imports.

-## Polyglot Programming
+## Polyglot programming

-TODO

-* Interoperability between languages
-* Support for mainstream languages
-* Storing program annotations and proofs separately
-* Using static checking tools and anotations while staying compatible with other tools and languages
-* Sharing knowledge between various tools
-* Antiquotes in DSL
+Almost all programming languages have a vast amount of concepts and properties in common, but the little details in semantics and implementation make them very incompatible.
+This incompatibility can be bridged, see for example the vast amount of compilers targetting JavaScript.
+This could be done in a more general way.

+Porting code to a different language could be a lot easier.
+Using libraries written in a different language could be a lot easier.
+It could be possible to mix different languages in the same source file, using quotes and antiquotes and/or a custom pre-processor.

+Many beneficial tools and features developped for academic languages could be ported to work in mainstream languages.
+There needs to be better frameworks and better tools available to encourage the unobstrusive and incremental adoption of better tools and features in mainstream languages, as well as a common ground for these tools and features to interoperate harmoniously and share analyses.

 ## Implicits in code

-TODO

-* Controlling abstraction level and implicit operations, such as overload resolution, memory allocation and implicit conversion.
+The following are examples of operations that can, to various degrees, be surrendered to the programmer or claimed by a system, language or
+library:

+* Memory allocation
+* Scheduling
+* Concurrency
+* Overload resolution
+* Type inference
+* Type conversion
+* Type representation
+* Optimisations
+* Default initialisation
+* Import resolution

+Programmers could be allowed more control over these operations, to make them entirely explicit or to allow better fine tuning and customisation or to hide them entirely.
+Either way, compilers, interpreters and debuggers could be fitted with much better better flags, pragmas and API for exposing and examining implicit operations.

+The choices that are made for these implicit operations are often ambiguous and highly dependant on the environment.
+In addition to being exposed, these choices could also be stored (inline or in a separate file).
+In future runs, this data could be used as a guide for new choices and as a source of warnings when the choices change (such as a diferent version or type of an import, or a missing optimisation).

+Code that expresses things like instructions, operations and representations would often be better if the compiler did not hide any implicit choices about those operations and representations.
+But when code expresses higher-level ideas or data, it is often better for the compiler to hide low-level details and for the programmer not to hide implicit constraints.

 ## Incremental programming

-TODO

-* Reasoning about code at different abstraction levels
-* Knowledge base for guided programming and managing TODOs
-* Proving that the documentation is correct
-* Or that the code correctly implements the documentation
-* Self-documenting code
-* Keeping clear and concise implementations next to more performant versions that may have more coupling and use unsafe and lower-level constructs

-## 80x25 programming

-TODO
+Source code is rarely ever complete.
+Most code bases come with a large amount of TODOs, issues, missing documentation, missing code, unoptimised code, experimental features, debug flags, misunderstood hacks, version control and many other indications of a work in progress.

+Version control could allow tracking issues, features and fixes directly in addition to plain branches.
+Diffs could be improved by making them aware of syntax, refactoring patterns and of the multi-file nature of changes.
+They could also be allowed to commute.

+Code made ugly by optimisations could live next to a clean readable implementation, and a proof of the equivalence could be available.

+The same could be true for issues and documentation, they could be an integral part of the code.
+Documentation for a feature could be linked to the code that implements the feature.
+Issues and fixes could be linked together through version control.

+Language or preprocessors could provide better syntactical, zero-overhead abstractions to encourage writing self-documenting code.

-* reasoning about software in short, independant parts
+Tools and editors could better encourage reasoning about software in short, independant parts.
+I call this 80x25 programming.

-* 80x25 is just an arbitrary guideline and makes for a catchy name
+## Free as in monad

+Better tools could be produced for free.

+Free FFI bindings can be generated from a header file.
+Free documentation can be generated from tests and well-documented code.

+If I take this idea further, a free compiler could even be generated from any interpreter, or a free interpreter from a compiler.

+## Programming environment

+The requirements and expectations for one-off scripts, debugging code, exploratory programming and interactive programming are very different from the requirements of code that has to be re-used, maintained or shared.
+But in practice, all these types of code have to mix.

+It should be easy to write and test code interactively, and then easy to re-format, verify, document and save it for re-use.
+Conversly, it should be easy to add temporary sections of code that can access private fields, that don't trigger any warnings and that have access to the current state of the program.

+It should be possible to examine all static constructs dynamically.
+Static and dynamic environments could be available in a platform-independent way.
+Source code could be read as if in a homoiconic language.
+Algorithms used by the compiler could all be exposed as a library, such as template instantiation, type inference and linking.

+All this could be done with awareness of the whole codebase, such as generated code, or cumulative flags taken from the default compiler flags, the environment and custom makefiles.

-## Authors
+## Author

 My name is Etienne Laurin.
 I write code for a living.
 I have contributed to large projects in over a dozen languages from C++ to Haskell, Prolog and JavaScript.
 I have used many dozens of other different languages.
-I have tried improving some of these languages: I built a tool to identify and remove duplicate code from large Scheme codebases and I wrote the first implementation of deferred type errors for GHC.
+I have tried improving some of these languages: on college I built a tool to identify and remove duplicate code from large Scheme codebases and later I wrote the first implementation of deferred type errors for GHC.
 I have ported complicated software between various platforms and wrote and maintained large build systems.
 I believe programming can be improved and that we already have most of the tools available to do so.

 ## Inspiration

-Some of the ideas that make up Theremin are inspired by these languages and projects:
+Some of these ideas are inspired by these languages and projects:

 * Ciao (http://ciao-lang.org/)
 * Idris (http://www.idris-lang.org/)